Saudi Esports Federation: History

 The Saudi Esports Federation was officially established on October 13, 2017 under the name "Saudi Arabian Federation for Electronic and Intellectual Sports" with Faisal bin Bandar as the chairman.
-On May 4, 2021 the esports federation was separated from the intellectual sports federation to be named the "Saudi Esports Federation.
+On May 4, 2021 the esports federation was separated from the intellectual sports federation to be renamed the "Saudi Esports Federation”.

 In March 2023, SEF-organized Gamers8 tournament announced the largest esports prize pool in history with $45 million for its 2023 event.

 In October 2023, Crown Prince Mohammed bin Salman launched the Esports World Cup, an annual competition which includes the most popular games in the world and is replacing the Gamers8 tournament.
 The first world cup took place in 2024 and had the largest prize pool in esports history.
 The second edition of the Esports World Cup is scheduled to run from July 7 to August 25, 2025 and broke once again the record for the largest prize pool, which surpasses $70 million.